Sensitive Stomach Dog Food | Canine Health

 - Frequent skin infections or ear infections

 - Excessive gas

-Since these symptoms can also be signs of any number of other conditions, it is best to work with your veterinarian to determine the cause of any health conditions your pup may be dealing with.
+Since these symptoms can also be signs of any number of other conditions, some of which may be life threatening, it is best to work with your veterinarian to determine the cause of any health conditions your pup may be dealing with.

 Allergy & Food Sensitivity Symptoms

 There are some related symptoms to sensitive stomachs that you should be aware of and let your vet know about.
 These could be indicators of serious diseases such as diabetes, hypoglycemia or other conditions that require medical treatment.

 - Sudden and drastic increase or decrease in appetite that lasts more than a few days.

 - Vomiting or diarrhea that lasts more than a day, is severe, or contains blood.

 - Excessive lethargy lasting more than a day.

 - Excessive drinking that lasts more than a day.